PaloAltoNetworks/HomeSkillet/docs/validations.rst

 Network and Policy Dependencies
 -------------------------------

-A set of validation checks are performed to ensure dependency required for config elements added in steps 2 and 3 exist in the firewall.
+A set of validation checks are performed to ensure dependency required for config elements added in previous steps exist in the firewall.

 This validation is used twice in the workflow: once before the IronSkillet configuration with an assumed fail